 Contamination is another reason why some waste glass containers aren’t recycled.
 They must be free of any chemical residue, medicine or any other hazardous material before the recycling process.

 You can add cementitious materials such as pozzolans to concrete mixtures to enhance their mechanical and durability properties.
 When grinded to a powder, glass becomes one of the natural pozzolans that improves concrete’s fresh and hardened properties.

-While concrete is in its plastic phase, glass powder will increase its workability, so less energy, cost and time are required to place and consolidate the concrete.
+While concrete is in its plastic phase, glass powder will increase its workability, so it requires less energy, cost and time to place and consolidate the concrete.
 While the concrete is in its hardened phase, concrete containing glass powder exhibits better strength, freeze-thaw resistance and sulfate resistance.